Desta-Ruiz/PatternAnalysis-2025/recognition/Project-8 Classifying Alzherimer's Disease 46960447/README.md

 - **ADNI Dataset** contributors (if applicable)
 - **Course Instructors** at UQ for guidance and support

----

-## 📞 Contact & Support

-**For Questions:**
-- Create an issue in the repository
-- Contact course instructors
-- Refer to PyTorch documentation

 **Quick Links:**
 - [PyTorch Documentation](https://pytorch.org/docs/)